SooSL is software for deaf people. Hearing people can use it too, to learn a sign language.

 If you download SooSL Desktop to your computer, you may continue using it, even after we make a newer version available.
 However, we do not promise that your existing version will continue to work.
 If it stops working, we will sometimes try to make it work again.
 However, we do not promise to fix it.
 You may have to start using the newest version.

 We do not promise to publish every dictionary that creators want to publish.
 We will make the decision whether to publish a dictionary.
 We may remove a dictionary from the SooSL website at any time for any reason.
+If a dictionary is heavily used, we may need to charge you to cover the cost of publishing your dictionary.

 We want people of all ages to use SooSL.
 SooSL won’t hurt children.
 In fact, we believe it is good for children to learn a sign language.
 SooSL can help them learn it.